 If you were talking, and someone else came up and talked over you, how would it make you feel?
 Would you feel sad?
 Being respectful is about thinking of other people, and acting how you would like them to act.

 Ask Them Questions

-If your child is disrespectful, tell them that behavior is not okay.
+If your child is disrespectful, tell them that their behavior is not okay.
 Explain to them what they have done, and how it was disrespectful.
-Discuss how that disrespect made you feel and how they would feel if the roles were reversed.
+Discuss how that disrespect made you feel, and how they would feel if the roles were reversed.

 Teach Them To Expect Respect

 It is also important to teach your child that they should expect to be treated with respect by others (8).